OpenNebula/docs/source/management_and_operations/storage_management/images.rst

 Images of the previous types can also operate in two modes:

 * **Peristent**, represent stateful data.
 The modifications you made to the image will be preserved.
-There can be **only** one VM using a persistent Image at a time.
+There can be **only one VM** using a persistent Image at any given time.
 Use persistent Images for user/application data.
 * **Non-Persistent**, represent stateless data any modification will not be preserved.
 Non-persistent images can be used by multiple VMs at the same time as each one will work on its own copy.
 Use non-peristent images for OS/Application installations.

+.. _images_states:

 States and Life-cycle
 ================================================================================